Battle of Goose Green: Attack on the airfield

-Meanwhile, the 12IR platoon—under Sub-Lieutenant Orlando Lucero, a unit that Piaggi and Carlos Frontera had personally organised using survivors from the earlier fighting—took up positions on the outskirts of Goose Green and continued to resist.
+Meanwhile, the RI 12 platoon—under Sub-Lieutenant Orlando Lucero, a unit that Piaggi and Carlos Frontera had personally organised using survivors from the earlier fighting—took up positions in and around some metal sheep-shearing sheds on the outskirts of Goose Green and continued to resist.
 Supporting air force Pucará and navy Aermacchi aircraft also struck the forward British companies.
-The Argentine pilots had little effect and suffered two losses: at 05:00, a MB-339A of CANA 1 Squadron was shot down by a Blowpipe missile launched by the Royal Marines' air defence troop, killing Sub-Lieutenant Daniel Miguel.
+The Argentine pilots had little effect and suffered two losses: at 17:00, a MB-339A of CANA 1 Squadron was shot down by a Blowpipe missile launched by the Royal Marines' air defence troop, killing Sub-Lieutenant Daniel Miguel.
 About ten minutes later, an Argentine Pucará, was shot down by small arms fire, drenching several paratroopers with fuel and napalm, though it did not ignite.
 Lieutenant Miguel Cruzado survived the crash and was captured by British forces on the ground.